saltudelft/type4py-vscode-ext/PRIVACY.md

 With regards to the above-defined statements, to improve our Type4Py model and conduct research, we collect two kinds of telemetry data which are described below.

+> **NOTE**: If Type4Py's local model is used, no telemetry data is sent to any external server.

 # Telemetry
 ## Prediction requests:
   - **Hashed IP addresses**: Helps to uniquely identify prediction requests and active users.
 Note that a hashed IP cannot be decoded and makes users anonymous.
 E.g. `8a0872388f0f1...`